Lower Austria: History

+The Battle on the Marchfeld on 26 August 1278 marked the beginning of the ascendancy of the House of Habsburg in Austria and Central Europe.

+During the Ottoman wars in Europe, Lower Austria was the target of repeated raids by the Tatars and Ottoman Akinji mounted paramilitary units, with many people taken into slavery.

+Lower Austria was the site of the Battles of Wagram and Aspern, fought between invading French troops under Napoleon and an Austrian army led by Archduke Charles in 1809.

 Economy

-The gross domestic product (GDP) of the state was € 61.0 billion in 2018, accounting for 15.8% of Austria's economic output.
-GDP per capita adjusted for purchasing power was € 32,300, or 107% of the EU27 average in the same year.
+The gross domestic product (GDP) of the state was 61.0 billion € in 2018, accounting for 15.8% of Austria's economic output.
+GDP per capita adjusted for purchasing power was 32,300 €, or 107% of the EU27 average in the same year.
 Lower Austria is the state with the second-lowest GDP per capita in Austria.

+Transport

+Air travel to the state is served by Vienna Airport which can easily be accessed by train operated by Railjet and road.
+Some western parts of Lower Austria such as Waidhofen an der Ybbs and Enns can also uses Linz Airport given its close proximity to the area.

 Demographics

 Administrative divisions

 Lower Austria is divided into four regions: Waldviertel, Mostviertel, Industrieviertel, and Weinviertel.
 The Wachau valley, situated between Melk and Krems in the Mostviertel region, is famous for its landscape, culture, and wine.

 Administratively, the state is divided into 20 districts (Bezirke), and four independent towns (Statutarstädte).
 In total, there are 573 municipalities within Lower Austria.